Skip to site menu

 The surgical procedure for implanting a multifocal IOL is the same as a normal cataract procedure.

 1. Anesthetic gel or eye drops are applied to your eye to numb it.
 A gentle relaxing medicine may also be administered intravenously to make sure you are comfortable during the surgery.
-Dilating drops also are applied to give the surgeon clear access to the cataractous lens.
+Dilating drops also are applied to give the surgeon access to the cloudy lens.

-2. A tiny "side port" incision is made in the cornea and a thick clear ("viscoelastic") fluid is injected into the eye to maintain a safe amount of space between the cataract and the sensitive back surface of the cornea.
+2. The cataract surgeon creates a tiny "side port" incision is made in the cornea and a thick clear ("viscoelastic") fluid is injected into the eye to maintain a safe amount of space between the cataract and the sensitive back surface of the cornea.

 3. A second small (approximately 3-millimeter) incision is made near the periphery of the cornea for the cataract removal.

-4. An instrument is inserted in the incision to create a circular opening in the thin sac (called the capsule) that holds the cloudy lens.
+4. An instrument is inserted in the incision to create a circular opening in the thin sac (called the lens capsule) that holds the lens in place within the eye.

-6. A soft tube containing the rolled-up flexible lens implant is inserted into the eye, and the lens is gently ejected from the tube.
+6. A soft tube containing the rolled-up flexible IOL is inserted into the eye, and the lens is gently ejected from the tube.
 The surgeon then adjusts the position of the IOL so it fits securely and properly where the natural lens used to be.

 7. The viscoelastic fluid is removed from the eye, along with any remaining bits of lens material.